Jesuit conspiracy theories: German attitudes toward the Jesuits

-A notable source of modern conspiracy theories which involve the Jesuits is Vatican Assassins by Eric Jon Phelps.
-It is said to allege that Newt Gingrich is "one of the ten most dangerous, Jesuitical politicians of the Pope's 'Holy Roman' Fourteenth Amendment, Cartel-Corporate-Fascist, Socialist-Communist American Empire" and it also alleges that the Jesuits played a role in the Assassination of John F. Kennedy.
-Skeptic Bob Blaskiewicz also claims that Phelps told him that the alleged "Grey aliens" are not aliens but creations of Jesuit science.

 Sinking the Titanic

-In their book Titanic & Olympic: The Truth Behind the Conspiracy, historians Bruce Beveridge and Steve Hall debunk various conspiracy theories about the sinking of the Titanic, including one that the Jesuits were responsible, which they describe as falling into the category of the "completely ridiculous".
-According to that theory, in the early 20th century, the Jesuits were seeking a means to fund their schemes and wars.
+The Jesuits have been accused of having a role in the sinking of the Titanic.
+This theory posits that, in the early 20th century, the Jesuits were seeking a means to fund their schemes and wars.
 In 1910, at a clandestine meeting which was hosted by J. P. Morgan, seven major financiers, all of whom were either controlled by or in league with the Jesuits, came to an agreement on the need to eliminate outside competition in the banking world and create a central bank which would be backed by the United States Government, a bank which would later be known as the Federal Reserve.
 This scheme, however, was opposed by certain influential businessmen such as Benjamin Guggenheim, Isidor Straus and John Jacob Astor IV.
 In order to eliminate those three powerful "enemies", the Jesuits ordered Morgan to build the Titanic and arrange for them to board it for a pre-arranged fatal maiden voyage.

 The theory includes the claim that Captain Edward Smith was a "Jesuit temporal coadjutor".
 The "accidental sinking" was arranged by having Smith's "Jesuit master", Father Francis Browne, board the Titanic and order Smith to run his ship at full speed through an ice field on a moonless night, ignoring any ice warnings including those from the lookouts, with the purpose of hitting an iceberg severely enough to cause the ship to founder and the three businessmen to drown.
 In other words, the Titanic was built and then sunk, and her crew and passengers sacrificed, to eliminate three men.
 As evidence of conspiracy on Rome's part, the conspiracy theorists cite Browne asking permission from his Jesuit superior to proceed with some potentially wealthy American benefactors, in which he received an unambiguous reply by telegram saying "GET OFF THAT SHIP – PROVINCIAL", After the sinking, all opposition to the Federal Reserve disappeared.
 The banking system was established in December 1913, and eight months later the Jesuits had sufficient funding to launch a European war.
-Beveridge and Hall note that the theory never considers "why conspirators in 1910 would feel sinking a ship was an economical way to eliminate 'enemies' or how they would arrange for all three victims to board a specific ship on a specific voyage two years later".